 * Talks on new targets to continue in early 2013

-MEXICO CITY, Nov 5 (Reuters) - The world’s leading economies will give themselves more wiggle room to meet targets for cutting budget deficits rather than risk aggravating a slowdown in many countries chief among them the United States.
+MEXICO CITY, Nov 5 (Reuters) - Leading world economies plan to give themselves more time to meet their own targets for cutting budget deficits rather than risk aggravating a slowdown in many countries, chief among them the United States, G20 finance officials said.

 The U.S. budget gap surpassed $1 trillion for the fourth year in a row in the fiscal year 2012.
 The deficit was equivalent to 7.0 percent of the country’s economic output.

-A senior European official attending the two-day meeting said the G20 would aim to complete new targets when the group’s policy makers next meet in Moscow in February.
+Another European official said the G20 would aim to complete a new set of targets when the group’s policy makers next meet in Moscow in February.